rachelkd/obsidian-garden/src/site/notes/000 Zettlekasten/Introduction to Ethics (Moral Philosophy).md

 - For example:
     - Medical ethics: embryonic stem cell research controversy, ending life support debate
     - Environmental ethics: shutting down specific emissions-producing businesses to stop global warming

+## What makes a moral issue an applied ethical issue?

+1. Issue needs to be controversial; nowhere near a consensus to a correct moral answer
+    - e.g., “Theft is wrong” is generally agreed upon → would not fit into this category
+2. Needs to be a direct moral issue
+    - e.g., Certain tax laws or zoning laws may be controversial, but are not directly moral in nature